-Milford, a Democrat, was the representative for Texas's 24th congressional district from 1973 to 1978.
+Milford was the representative for Texas’s 24th congressional district and was a Democrat.
+He served from 1973 to 1978.

 Milford is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Milford sponsored and cosponsored.
 See full analysis methodology.

 Milford was the primary sponsor of 1 bill that was enacted:

 - H.R.
 10101 (94th): An Act to amend the Internal Revenue Code of 1954 to exempt certain aircraft museums from Federal fuel taxes and the Federal tax on the use of ...

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Milford sponsored bills primarily in these issue areas: